jtagaca/RunnerMaps/README.md

+## Project Motivation and Description
+There are times when students need help locating their required classrooms.
+For example, the first day of a semester can be overwhelming, and part of that often comes from the worry of not being able to find a classroom on time.
+At its core, Runner Maps is a mobile application that provides both outdoor and indoor navigation for the campus of the California State University of Bakersfield.
+With a campus size of 375  acres in mind, this project could help serve the 12,000  students, staff, and faculty on a day to day basis.
+This project has the potential to help not only the population today, but also the future occupants and visitors as well.
+This project is the first project to bring to life a simple solution to this authentic navigation challenge on campus grounds.
+With a simple search on the application, users can now locate the target classrooms with specific directions.

+Runner Maps is the perfect application for students to guide themselves from class to class without the worry of getting lost.
+Runner Maps accomplishes this by allowing users to search for a certain room in a certain building.
+Then, the application gives them step by step directions, along with visuals, and assists users to their classrooms.
+Runner Maps utilizes outdoor navigation to access where the users are located on the campus and will help guide them to the building to which they wish to go.
+Similarly, once inside the building, users will have the option to receive directions on where to go next, each step leading them closer to the classroom, until finally reaching their destination.

+The application can cater to a broad audience.
+There are often students, new employees, and visitors disoriented by the size and complexity of the campus when in search of a desired location.
+With a simple search on a free application, users can obtain helpful information quickly, which saves time in their navigation to these places.

+Runner Maps is needed on CSUB’s campus.
+Students deserve a navigational tool that will allow them to get anywhere on campus without getting lost.
+Runner Maps solves the problem of students not having a quick way to evaluate how to get to their destination upon arrival on campus.
+This application will ensure that students are well informed and guided the moment they step on CSUB’s campus.

 ## Architecture of the Project

 The first component is a web application to manage rooms and users.
 It is a web application using PHP for the front end and PHP for the back end, which will serve the REST endpoint that performs CRUD operations against a SQL database.
 The next component is a mobile application, which has a front-end built with React Native and a backend written in PHP.
 The PHP endpoint will perform CRUD operations on a SQL database.
 Odin will host the backend for both applications.
 To facilitate the scalable creation of floor plans, a visual designer has been developed.
 After designing the floor plan using this tool, it can be exported as a JSON file and inserted into the database through the web admin forms application.
 This streamlined process enables efficient management of floor plans within the system.